 (WAC).
 Colonel Hobby continued as Director of the WAC.

-of the WAC were the first women other than nurses to serve within the ranks of the United States Army.
-WAC
+the WAC were the first women other than nurses to serve within the ranks of the United States Army.
+WAC applicants

-applicants had to be U.S. citizens, between the ages of 21 and 45 with no dependents, be at least five feet tall, and
+had to be U.S. citizens, between the ages of 21 and 45 with no dependents, be at least five feet tall, and weigh 100

-weigh 100 pounds or more.
-WAC members would go on to serve in a large number of technical jobs assisting the
+pounds or more.
+WAC members would go on to serve in a large number of technical jobs assisting the United States

 The Women's Army Corps was disbanded on October 29th, 1978 by an Act of Congress.

 For a more detailed look at the history of the WAAC/WAC, visit the following link: